matty-plumski/SNAP_decisions/content/authors/BrendanHarding/_index.md

 ---
 # Display name
-title: 吳恩達
+title: Stephen Skalicky
 # Username (this should match the folder name)
 authors:
-- Liz Keller
+-  Stephen Skalicky

 # Is this the primary user of the site?
 superuser: false